alexdoub/Challenges/README.md

 	Mark if negative, re-apply it at the end.
 Parse last digit with %10.
 Multiply sum * 10 then add new digit.
 Repeat for each digit while dividing input by 10.
 **StringsAreInterleaved** - https://leetcode.com/problems/interleaving-string/
 	Recursive DFS.
 Make recursive function with indexes as parameters.
 Try to advance left and right if possible.
 Do checks to make sure you don't push too far.
+**MostFrequentInts**
+	"Given a list of integers and a single int K, print out the top K most occurring elements"
+	Hashmap + Sorting.
+Group inputs into a map by their values, where the value is the occurence count.
+Convert entries to sorted list descending by value.
+Print the first K entries (input int, occurence).
+**CountSort** - O(Count + MaxIntValue) speed & size
+	Make flat IntArray of size 0.
+Loop inputs and increment each corresponding value in the flat array.
+Extend array on each new large input.
+Finally, loop over flat array and decrement values while putting the value (from index) into an arraylist.
+Return arraylist.

 # Strategy Categories